Adbhavna1369/PKS1510_modelling/README.md

 ```shell
 $ python make.py plot
 ```
-you should obtain a plot liek this
+you should obtain a plot like this

 ![](results/sed_all_states.png)